MicrosoftDocs/defender-docs/articles/defender-for-cloud/support-matrix-defender-for-containers.md

 ### Supported host operating systems

-Defender for Containers relies on the **Defender sensor** for several features.
-The Defender sensor is supported only with Linux Kernel 5.4 and on the following host operating systems:
+Defender for Containers relies on the Defender sensor for several features.
+The Defender sensor is supported only with Linux Kernel 5.4 and above, on the following host operating systems:

 - Amazon Linux 2
 - CentOS 8  (CentOS is End Of Life (EOL) as of June 30, 2024.
 For more information, see the [CentOS End Of Life guidance](/azure/virtual-machines/workloads/centos/centos-end-of-life).)